 Empty and lost as a young adult, at 24, I stopped my classical piano studies at the Utrecht Conservatory and left for France, hoping to find a better life in my birth country.
 I’ve always travelled a lot, before and after my departure from Holland, but once living in France, an interesting social and cultural discovery began.

-Although I have always found French people very welcoming, generous and hospitable, in some core layers of social connections, a mystery remains.
-It seems to be only reserved for some authentic French.
+Although I have always found French people very welcoming, generous and hospitable, in some core layers of their social connections, a mystery remains.
+It seems to be only reserved for some authentic French blueprint.
 Though I’ve always been accepted and appreciated, I am still a stranger.

-My struggle and fascination caused a long term study of this amazing land and culture, and today I highly recommend and appreciate it.
-But with rulers!
+My struggle and fascination caused a long term study of this land and culture.

-My desire is to share with you what I felt, think and learned, over 25 years of experience.
+Today I highly recommend and appreciate it, and desire to share its operating rules, what I felt, think and learned, over 25 years of experience.

 How the site works

-I have a love for artistic expression and creativeness.
-I am not a program-driven touristic information database.
+I have love for artistic expression and do not want to be a program-driven touristic information database.
 You won’t get a list of 24,000 results on a search.
 In France, there is simply too much to do and to discover, to put everything into one website and give it proper attention.

 I will try to do things the French way, on the feel of it, with a sense of balance and harmony.